erichson/spca/README.md

 * ``k`` specifies the target rank, i.e., number of components to be computed.

-* ``alpha`` is a parsity controlling parameter.
+* ``alpha`` is a sparsity controlling parameter.
 Higher values lead to sparser components.

 * `` beta`` controls the amount of ridge shrinkage to apply in order to improve conditioning.